whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 through the  download process and help  to choose what to  download.
 A terminal  window will  show up  on Windows,  too, where  the user  can follow the progress of the download process.

+IMPORTANT:  the script  does not  check if  the combination  of dates, database   versions,  etc.    you  specify   result  in   an  existing dataset.
+E.g.   if you specify  future dates,  the script will  try to download the given files and report that they do not exist.
+Similarly, in  case of  quarterly feeds  if  you specify  a nonexistent  database version the  script will  return an  authentication issue  because you cannot have access to a yet  not existing directory.
+Hence, if you get an error, check the parameters first.

 Note:  if   you  download   data  for  quarterly   feeds,  a   set  of subdirectories  will be  created  (if  they do  not  yet exist)  which